troublecatstudios/noir/docs/contributing/developing.md

 > Does the `develop` branch cause long delays in shipping smaller releases?

 We haven't noticed much delay in getting minor or patch versions released with this model, but it's a risk if maintainers aren't properly keeping up with the repository changes.
 If a change you've made hasn't been released in a timely manner please do raise an issue and let us know!

-## Local environment setup

-- Unity 2021.3.22f1 or greater
-- VSCode or Rider

-### Open the unity-project

-1. Open Unity Hub, select "Add Project" and then "Add from disk"
-2. In the dialog window, navigate to where you've checked out the noir repository and select the `unity-project` folder.
-3. Click "Open Project"
-4. You're now all setup to start making changes to the Noir source!